 Many raw foodists are vegetarian, but some include raw dairy and fish, and meats and fish cured at low temperatures, in their raw regimens.

 Raw-foodists also believe that the enzymes in a raw food assist in its own absorption and digestion.

 Enzymes are a special class of proteins, needed for many critical bodily processes at the molecular level.
 Heating food above 140° F (60° C) inactivates (denatures) most enzymes in food, while some denature at about 113° F (45°C).

-The only substantial exception to this general rule is that cooking foods at temperatures in excess of the boiling point (212° F / 100° C) renders their proteins somewhat harder to absorb.
+(Cooking animal foods at temperatures in excess of the boiling point (212° F / 100° C) renders their proteins somewhat harder to absorb.)